If It’s Not a Hell Yeah, It’s a Fuck Off.

 To stillness that fills you, not boredom you have to numb with content.

-This isn’t about perfection.
-It’s about aliveness.
+This isn't about perfection.
+It's about presence.

-You don’t need a yacht or a breakthrough.
 You just need to stop tolerating what quietly kills your spirit.

-Because that’s the real work.
+That's the real work.

 Not adding more to your life, but stripping away what was never yours to begin with.